“The true mystery of the world is the visible …”

 The air would change to soundless damage …

 It’s the roughness of that voyage/damage combination, which truth be told is no rougher than hundreds of other garden-variety slant, poor, and homophonic rhymes encountered in his work.
-He seems to have been fine with, say, the long/prolong pairing — called “identicals” in the parlance of the racket — that appears in the previous sestain.
-It’s almost as if, consciously or unconsciously, Larkin were going on record here, falsely humbling himself in order to misdirect any notion on the part of future commentators that his prosodic clunkiness was — on the contrary — deeply calculated for rhetorical effect.
+He seems to have been fine with, say, the long/prolong pairing, called “identicals” in the parlance of the racket, that appears in the previous sestain.
+It’s almost as if consciously or unconsciously — the latter presumably — Larkin were going on record here, falsely humbling himself in order to misdirect any notion on the part of future commentators that his prosodic clunkiness was — on the contrary — deeply calculated for rhetorical effect.
 (By the 1950s, when free verse and more intuitive modes of composition started to push strict, formal technique into the shadows, no English-speaking poet who continued to compose in the traditional received meters — look at any Paris Review interview of Merrill or Hill or Auden or Wilbur or Kavanagh or Wright or Snodgrass or Roethke or Muldoon — avoided being cornered on that very topic.
 Except Larkin, that is, for whom it rarely came up at all.)
-And while I’m happy to grant him the benefit of “unconsciously,” either way it’s technique of a rather tricked-out kind.
+And while I’m happy to grant him the benefit of an unconscious — rather than cynical — careerism, either way it’s technique of a thrillingly tricked-out kind.
 Contrived to look like unconcern for the pedantic, this and other seeming errors — along with the canned provincialism — serve his interest in making sure that no one could later fault him for being partial to structural principles over tone and content.

 Larkin came to prominence in a backlash against Anglo-modernism — particularly against cryptic polymaths like Pound, Joyce, and Eliot, and to a slighter degree even Auden and Beckett, whom increasingly no one but scholars and academic critics could comprehend.
 (An “old tin can,” Larkin sneered of Eliot to his friend Bruce Montgomery.4) After abandoning his first calling to fiction — and the particularly wonderful Jill, which scored barely ripple let alone useful income — he struck pay dirt fairly quickly with his poems, gaining a large rank-and-file following, immense for a poet, in part because his voice reminded that public of their own voices, those of a post-Blitz middle-class of shopkeepers and civil servants whose last poet of national consent (and whose slim volumes they might have purchased ceremonially at W.H.
 Smith for the night table) would have been … who? — one of the Alfs, maybe, Tennyson or Housman.
 Or one of the Johnnys — Betjeman, Masefield.
 So he’s cleaving to the old forms, often to the tetrameters of hymnal and jumprope jingle, but letting them creak a bit and wobble.
 He wants you to know that they’re rickety, barely holding together — like England itself.